groonga/groonga/doc/source/reference/commands/select.rst

 ``offset``
 """"""""""

-It specifies offset to determine output records range.
+Specifies offset to determine output records range.
 Offset is zero-based. ``--offset 1`` means output range is started from the 2nd record.